nick-bennett/advent-of-parsing-2022/README.md

 - Divide days into categories
 - Caveat:

-    Usually I mean to parse as to get the data from a file into an Python object that is easy to either iterate, analyse or transform thus facilitating solving the problem.
+    > Usually I mean to parse as to get the data from a file into an Python object that is easy to either iterate, analyse or transform thus facilitating solving the problem.

-    Different people may think different approaches to represent the data.
+    > Different people may think different approaches to represent the data.
 For instance, a particular data can be store in a list of lists, or into a dictionary.
     There could be more parsing strategies that I’m not seeing.

+    > Also, I'm not considering getting the data into objects from custom classes.

 ## How to read a file in Python